This blog is part of the blog series “How to start your personal finances from 0”

 |Cash Freedom Unlimited||1.50%||$150 cash back after $500 spent in first three months||690 – 850|

-Balance Transfers are becoming more and more popular in 2017.
+Balance Transfers are becoming more and more popular.
 The basic idea with a balance transfer is to take high-interest credit card debt and “store” this debt on a credit card with a lower interest rate.
 This means lower monthly interest payments as you work to pay down the card balance.